-This course provides a comparative study of various forms of popular culture: among others, television, film, the internet, comics, advertisements, magazines, and/or music.
-The aim is to examine the link between popular culture and hegemonic or counter-hegemonic social tendencies.
+This course provides a comparative study of various forms of popular culture: among others, film, the internet. television. comics. advertisements, magazines, and/or music.
+The aim is to examine the link between popular culture and hegemonic counter-hegemonic or social tendencies.
 We adopt a cultural materialist and/or poststructuralist approach to consider overlooked connections between popular culture and gender, race, class, and politics.